 a novel by

-The new novel from Melanie Finn, author of The Gloaming, a New York Times Book Review Notable Book of 2016, a Vermont Book Award Finalist, and Finalist for The Guardian's "Not the Booker" Prize.
+The novel from Melanie Finn, author of The Hare and The Gloaming, a New York Times Book Review Notable Book of 2016, a Vermont Book Award Finalist, and Finalist for The Guardian's "Not the Booker" Prize.

 With the assurance and grace of her acclaimed novel The Gloaming—which earned her comparisons to Patricia Highsmith—Melanie Finn returns with a precisely layered and tense new literary thriller.